DefinedNet/nebula-docs/README.md

 To install our javascript dependencies, run `pnpm install` (or `pnpm i` for short).
 You'll want to do this whenever you change branches, if there's a possibility that dependencies have been changed or updated.
 If you're not able to start up the client app, this is a good first troubleshooting step to take.
+To get `pnpm`, run `corepack enable` after installing `node`, and `corepack` should install the right `pnpm` version for you.